How to reduce workers compensation claims? Updated February 2021

 Also known as Workers’ Compensation Rating, this is usually determined at the settlement of the claim.
 This rating is important because it also plays a role in determining the money that will be paid as Workers’ Compensation.

-Higher the rate, the higher the Workers’ Compensation.
+The higher the rate, the higher the Workers’ Compensation.

 How can I lower my Workers’ Compensation Rate?